Tutorial: Enable co-management for existing Configuration Manager clients

 You can select the option to support Windows downlevel domain-joined devices, but keep in mind that co-management of devices is only supported for Windows 10 or later.

-On the SCP page, for each on-premises forest you want Azure AD Connect to configure the service connection point (SCP), do the following steps, and then select Next:
+On the SCP page, for each on-premises forest you want Microsoft Entra Connect to configure the service connection point (SCP), do the following steps, and then select Next:

 - Select the forest.

 - Select the authentication service.
 If you have a federated domain, select AD FS server unless your organization has exclusively Windows 10 or later clients and you have configured computer/device sync or your organization is using SeamlessSSO.

 - Click Add to enter the enterprise administrator credentials.

 If you have a managed domain, skip this step.

 On the Federation configuration page, enter the credentials of your AD FS administrator, and then select Next.

 On the Ready to configure page, select Configure.